 Stopovers on Icelandair to Europe

-Leverage one of Mileage Plan's best perks: a free stopover in Iceland on award tickets to Europe.
-Get two destinations for the price of one, a unique benefit you'll now have access to.
+Leverage one of the program's best perks: a free stopover in Iceland on award tickets to Europe.
+Get two destinations for the price of one, a unique benefit you now have access to.

 Mandatory Resources: Our Resource Superkit

-While this guide provides the roadmap, the articles below offer the critical, in-depth details you’ll need to master the new Mileage Plan and its powerful network.
+While this guide provides the roadmap, the articles below offer the critical, in-depth details you’ll need to master the new Atmos Rewards program and its powerful network.

 What’s the Impact on US Travel and Loyalty?